ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * At step 4, the CBOR map to carry in the payload of the 2.05 (Content) response MUST be formatted as follows.

       * The 'diff_set' parameter MUST be present and specifies a CBOR array 'diff_set_value' of L elements.
-Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared as diff entry.
+Each element of 'diff_set_value' specifies one of the CBOR arrays 'diff_entry' prepared as a diff entry.
 Note that L might have value 0, in which case 'diff_set_value' is the empty CBOR array.

       * The 'cursor' parameter MUST be present and MUST specify a CBOR unsigned integer.
 In particular: